corda/corda/docs/source/firewall-configuration-file.rst

 :inboundConfig:  This section is used to configure the properties of the listening port.
 It is required for ``SenderReceiver`` and ``FloatOuter`` modes and must be absent for ``BridgeInner`` mode:

-        :listeningAddress: The host and port to bind to as ``TLS/AMQP 1.0`` listener.
+        :listeningAddress: The host and port to bind to as ``TLS 1.2/AMQP 1.0`` listener.
 This may be a specific network interface on multi-homed machines.
             It may also differ from the externally exposed public ``p2pAddress`` of the port if the firewalls, or load balancers transparently reroute the traffic.

-   :customSSLConfiguration:  The default behaviour is that the inbound ``TLS/AMQP 1.0`` connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``)
+   :customSSLConfiguration:  The default behaviour is that the inbound ``TLS 1.2/AMQP 1.0`` connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``)
         and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
 However, distinct KeyStores may be configured in this section:

         :keyStorePassword: The password for the TLS KeyStore and private keys within the KeyStore.

         :trustStorePassword: The password for TLS TrustStore.

-        :sslKeystore: The path to the KeyStore file to use in inbound ``TLS/AMQP 1.0`` connections.
+        :sslKeystore: The path to the KeyStore file to use in inbound ``TLS 1.2/AMQP 1.0`` connections.

-        :trustStoreFile: The path to the TrustStore file to use in inbound ``TLS/AMQP 1.0`` connections.
+        :trustStoreFile: The path to the TrustStore file to use in inbound ``TLS 1.2/AMQP 1.0`` connections.

         :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.